Lamm9/javascript-quiz/README.md

 ## Usage

-This application is intended to be used in a web browser.
+This application is intended to be used in a web browser to test your knowledge of JavaScript.

 ## Credits